This cactus salad has fresh vegetables, strips of grilled nopales, and tangy chili lime dressing. Make this recipe for a delicious Mexican side dish.

 If you live near a desert or have ever been to Mexico or Southwestern America, it’s likely that you have seen a cactus up close.
 There are hundreds of different varieties of cacti, and believe it or not, they are the only plant that is both a vegetable and a fruit!

 The fruit portion of the plant is what grows on the top, after it flowers.

-One of the most common species grown throughout the southwest U.S. and Mexico is the prickly pear cactus, also known as a nopal cactus.
+One of the most common species grown throughout the southwest U.S. and Mexico is the prickly pear cactus, also known as a Mexican cactus or a nopal cactus.
 Nopales have been part of Mexican cuisine for centuries.

-It can be eaten raw, but many people prefer it boiled, fried or grilled.
+This variety of Mexican cactus may be eaten raw, but most people prefer it boiled, fried or grilled.

 - cactus paddles– Due to their spiny needles, most people prefer to buy the pads from a local farmer’s market If you’re unable to locate a source for fresh nopales, check the ethnic foods aisle of your local grocery store.

 - serrano chili peppers– Serrano peppers are definitely hotter than jalapenos; by almost 50 percent!
 If you need a milder pepper, jalapeno or Anaheim chilies are great substitutes.

 - lime juice and zest– If you don’t have any limes on hand, you can substitute lemon.
 The flavor will a bit different, but completely delicious.

 This dressing is basically a spicy lime vinaigrette.
 Other than finely dicing the chili peppers, the only other thing you’ll need to do is zest and juice the limes.